mlb2251/stitch-artifact/README.md

 ./claim-5.sh
 ```

-The results will be generated in `artifact_out/` and can be validated in the same way as the pre-run results
+The results will be generated in `artifact_out/` and can be validated in the same way as the pre-run results.

 ## Appendix: Rerunning DreamCoder Baselines (expensive)